specklesystems/speckle-docs/dev/js.md

 Note, these are WIP instructions.
 More details coming soon!

-## The Speckle Viewer: Getting started
+## The Speckle Viewer: Getting Started

 You can download the package [here](https://github.com/specklesystems/speckle-server/tree/main/packages/viewer)!